datadryad/dryad-app/documentation/apis/authorization_code_grant.md

    account if they haven't approved the access yet.
 4. They are redirected back to a callback URL at the external application once completing these steps.

-Before beginning, please obtain your client ID and secret for the dryad repository.
-You will also be asked for a redirect URL for your application which is a URL that is *called back* after an Dryad authenticates the user and authorizes access by OAuth2.

 ## Example setup for a sample external application